brycewhit13/AutoML/README.md

 ### On Azure

 To run this in the cloud, simply open up `azure-model-training.ipynb` and run each cell.
 In the first cell, you will need to enter your own credentials such as subscription id, as I am not providing mine to the public.
-This will create the azure job and execute it for you.
+This will create the azure job and execute it for you. a pretrained ResNet18 model is used in this case to limit the size and resources needed for this POC project.

 ### Locally